smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Subscription Buttons/index.md

     }

     if (buttonEvent != nil) {
-        // The user has depressed or released the button }
+        // Contains information about when the button is depressed or released }
 }];
 ```